pentandra/lifepreserver/items/static/blog/introducing-research-cases/index.md

   fun!* If the fun is not inherent in the research itself, it should at least exist as a feeling of camaraderie amongst fellow discoverers.
 * Feedback and peer-review need to be introduced much earlier and continue throughout the research process.
-As James Jurin said, 'All reasonings should be left to the judgement of the Publick, to whom indeed it properly belongs.'[^jurin]
+As James Jurin said, '<q lang="en-GB">All reasonings should be left to the judgement of the Publick, to whom indeed it properly belongs.</q>'[^jurin]

 We invite anyone interested [to participate](http://researchcases.org "Help out with Research Cases").
 {: .conclusion }